litzinger/experiments-docs/03.template-tags/docs.md

 Add an Experiments atom to your block and make it a block variable by prefixing the short name with `block_var` [See Bloqs documentation](https://eebloqs.com/documentation/nesting).
 It can be named anything, for example, `block_var_experiment` or `block_var_test`.
 This field is designed to work with Bloqs' nestable mode, but will also work with nesting turned off.
 If you add it to a parent block all child blocks will be hidden or removed based on the value chosen in the field, and which version of the experiment is being displayed to the end user.

 The only updates you need to make to your template  is to wrap the main Bloqs field tag pair with the experiments plugin tag.
 That's it.
-Bloqs and the Experiment field will handle the rest.
+Bloqs and the Experiment field will handle the rest as long as the GET parameter ``?v=N`` is present.

 ```
 {exp:channel:entries channel="pages" entry_id="{segment_2}"}